dorisavedikian/NALGuideToSubjectIndexing/_sources/book/Supplements/SupplementC.md

   name: python3
 ---

-# Supplement C: Preferred Assignment of Names for Organisms and Products
+# Supplement C: Preferred Assignment of Names for Organisms and Products - Summary